 Bellwood is a medium-sized village located in the state of Illinois.
 With a population of 19,308 people and four constituent neighborhoods, Bellwood is the 129th largest community in Illinois.

-Unlike some villages, Bellwood isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bellwood are a mix of both white- and blue-collar jobs.
+Bellwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bellwood is a village of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Bellwood who work in office and administrative support (20.76%), sales jobs (10.67%), and food service (5.61%).
+There are especially a lot of people living in Bellwood who work in office and administrative support (21.60%), sales jobs (10.60%), and food service (5.55%).

-In Bellwood, a lot of people use the bus to get to work every day though Bellwood is a relatively small village.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Bellwood has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-The per capita income in Bellwood in 2010 was $20,395, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $81,580 for a family of four.
+The per capita income in Bellwood in 2010 was $20,144, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
+This equates to an annual income of $80,576 for a family of four.
 However, Bellwood contains both very wealthy and poor people as well.

 The most common language spoken in Bellwood is English.
 Other important languages spoken here include Spanish and Hindi.